 Type #2: Unsolicited project proposals

-In this case, you have an idea for the solution to a problem, but you need some sponsor to fund your project.
-Thus, you write an unsolicited project proposal and send it to prospective investors, clients, or sponsors.
+In other words, you have an idea for the solution to a problem, but you need a sponsor to fund your project.
+So, you write an unsolicited project proposal and send it to prospective investors, clients, or sponsors.

 In this case, there is no RFP — no one has asked for your proposal.
-Thus, there will be no other companies that you are competing against.
+Therefore, there will be no other companies that you are competing against.

 Nevertheless, your proposal has to be persuasive as you don’t know whether the potential investors really need what you are offering them.